 The idea is that racing teams in future will all use the same Robocars, developing their own AI driverless software.

-Trans Energize empowers her readership with the latest updates on a wide range of emerging possibilities, ideas worth sharing.
-Visit our Home Page for more . . . our opportunities portal or our social deck for much more.
+Trans Energize empowers her readership with latest updates on a wide range of emerging possibilities.
+We explore vintage product ideas and may earn sales commissions on promoted links across our website.
+Visit our Homepage for more.